zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 - Fixed Rivals Activity Level broadcasting to clients on dedicated server on load
 - Fixed present "Equip on Buy" button when headless clients are active on ds/hc configuration
 - Fixed some missing strings, typos, localization errors
+- Investigate the Battleground mission will be rolled in mission distance radius instead of frontline cities only
-- Changed Artillery Menu default keybind from Shift + Y to Shift + Q as it had conflict with Shift + Y Zeus menu call
+- Changed Artillery Menu default keybind from Shift + Y to Shift + U as it had conflict with Shift + Y Zeus menu call
 - Civilians will no longer spawn in cities destroyed by Invaders
 - Enemy squad will no longer spawn in difficult variant of Deliver Supplies mission for friendly cities
 - UAV Flyby Rivals event strike notification distance increased from 25 meters to 35 meters to give players a little bit more time to react
 - Reduced probability of Mechanized Airborne QRF
 - Improved Mechanized Airborne QRF attacking behaviour
 - (3CB Factions) Switched LDF to Occupants factions section
+- (Takistan) Removed resource marker, moved initial HQ position farther from Occupant airbase

 ## 2.0.2
 ### Changes